top of page

 Yes, they are adorably cute, but no, I didn’t want one as a pet, so we hastily shoo them into the yard where they obligingly hop off into the bush.

-Welcome to Rottnest Island – or ‘Rotto’ as it’s affectionately known locally – home to the quokka, long stretches of sand and kilometres of bike-friendly, car-free tracks.
+Welcome to Rottnest Island in Western Australia – or ‘Rotto’ as it’s affectionately known locally – home to the quokka, long stretches of sand and kilometres of bike-friendly, car-free tracks.

 The island is a protected nature reserve that sits a mere 18 kilometres west of Fremantle.
 It covers just 19 square kilometres and houses a permanent population of around 300.
 However, it receives an additional 500,000 visiting tourists each year, some as day trippers and some (like us) to stay in the island’s villas and cabins.